Free extreme points span generalized free spectrahedra given by compact coefficients: Definitions, notation, and main results

+Our second main result shows that, for matrix convex sets that our closed under complex conjugation, free extreme points spanning over the complexes reduces to free extreme points spanning over the reals.

-In the upcoming Theorem \ref{theorem:NotADrop} and Proposition \ref{prop:NotADropExample} we give an example of a closed bounded matrix convex set $K$ such that $K$ is the matrix convex hull of its free extreme points while $K^\circ$ is not.
-This illustrates that Corollary \ref{Cor:DropDual} provides nontrivial restrictions that a matrix convex set $K$ must satisfy to be a closed bounded free spectrahedrop.
+\begin{theorem} Let $K \subset SM(\C)^g$ be a matrix convex set such that $K = \overline{K}$, and let $K^\R$ denote $K \cap SM(\R)^g$.
+Then $K$ is the matrix convex hull of its free extreme points if and only if $K^\R$ is the matrix convex hull of its free extreme points.
+In notation,